Phil S. Baran: Industry career and collaborations

-In addition to his numerous achievements in academia, Baran also holds many accolades in industry as a scientific entrepreneur, company co-founder, consultant and scientific advisor.
-He co-founded his first company Sirenas Marine Discovery in 2012 alongside Eduardo Esquenazi and Jake Beverage —a company that is dedicated to marine-inspired molecular discoveries and pre-clinical leads for cancer, HIV, and infectious diseases.
+In addition to his academic work, Baran also holds many accolades in industry as a scientific entrepreneur, company co-founder, consultant and scientific advisor.
+He co-founded his first company Sirenas Marine Discovery in 2012 alongside Eduardo Esquenazi and Jake Beverage —a company that is focused on marine-inspired small molecules and pre-clinical leads for cancer, HIV, and infectious diseases.
 In 2016, he joined forces with fellow Scripps colleagues, Benjamin F. Cravatt and Jin-Quan Yu to co-found Vividion Therapeutics with the goal of identifying small molecules that bind currently undrugged targets via a covalent-first chemoproteomics approach.
-Vividion was sold to Bayer in 2021 for $2 billion ($1.5 billion with an additional $500 million in milestone payments).
+Vividion was sold to Bayer in 2021 for up to $2 billion ($1.5 billion with an additional $500 million in milestone payments).
 In the same year, Baran founded Elsie Biotechnologies, an antisense oligonucleotide (ASO)-based company with the goal of discovering therapeutic agents that can achieve desirable medicinal effects not attainable with existing drugs by modulating gene expression of DNA or RNA.
 Elsie Biotechnologies was sold to GlaxoSmithKline (GSK) in 2024 for $50 million.
 Baran also co-founded and is on the scientific advisory team of Galileo Biosystems, a preclinical stage biopharmaceutical company focused on developing therapeutic agents for inflammatory and autoimmune diseases.
 He also serves on the scientific advisory board for seven additional companies (Eisai, Kemxtree, Quanta Therapeutics, Inc., Alkermes, Inc, Nutcracker Therapeutics, Inc., Hongene Biotech Corporation, Shouxin, and Sage Therapeutics) and has consulted for over twenty more, including presently at Bristol-Meyers-Squibb, Gilead, and BASF Corporation.

-In 2014, Baran began a partnership with IKA, well-known laboratory equipment manufacturer, to bring to market a revolutionary piece of equipment that promised to standardize electrochemical protocols and make electrochemistry accessible to the average organic chemist.
-Three years after the partnership began, the ElectraSyn was debuted in a Steve Jobs-esque fashion at the American Chemical Society annual meeting, drawing a large crowd of eager chemists.
-In the seven years since, the ElectraSyn and subsequent ElectraSyn 2.0 have been widely adopted into the synthetic community and utilized towards hundreds of research articles and patents.
-The publicity surrounding Baran's (as well as Jin-Quan Yu's) partnership with IKA was highlighted with a memorable promotional video found here.
+In 2014, Baran began a partnership with IKA, a laboratory equipment manufacturer, to bring to market equipment designed to standardize electrochemical protocols and make electrochemistry accessible to the average organic chemist.
+Three years after the partnership began, the ElectraSyn was presented at the American Chemical Society annual meeting.
+In the seven years since, the ElectraSyn and subsequent ElectraSyn 2.0 have been adopted by the synthetic community and utilized towards hundreds of research articles and patents.

-Strategies for synthesis
+Baran strategies for synthesis

 1. Ideality

 In June 2010, Baran authored a paper describing the "Ideal Synthesis" in which he presents a simple and informative definition of "ideality" when comparing molecular syntheses.
 Building off of ideas discussed by James B. Hendrickson in 1975, "ideality" refers to the concept of making molecules in a way that minimizes concession steps (e.g. adding/removing protecting groups) and maximizes construction steps (i.e. C-C or C-heteroatom bond forming and strategic redox steps).
 Importantly, this conversation of synthetic ideality is limited to comparisons of syntheses of the same molecule.